Themes

 Application Theme

-• my-project - the theme folder, also used as theme name
+- the theme folder.
+Its name is used as the theme name for the @Theme annotation. -

 styles.css